EXCLUSIVELY FOR SOLO TRAVELLERS

 Day 11 Etosha National Park - Windhoek

-This morning we head for Tsumeb, Otjiwarongo and Okahandja.
-Okahandja is the traditional home of the Herero people of Namibia.
-Here we will stop at the local wood carvers’ market where we have the opportunity to buy some of these crafts.
+This morning we make our way toward Windhoek, stopping at Okahandja, the traditional home of the Herero people of Namibia.
 Our final hotel is an old country estate outside of the city where we will enjoy a farewell dinner.
 Enjoy delicious, authentic food and heartfelt hospitality as you share stories of your adventures, all with an ice-cold Namibian beer in hand.
 Meals included: B,D

 Day 12 Departure

-Today it's time to say goodbye to your fellow travellers as your holiday comes to an end.
+Today it's time to say goodbye to your fellow travelers as your trip comes to an end.
 Meals included: B

 Additional Information